-They turned out wonderful, not only the scones, but the pairing of chocolate with the berries.
+They turned out wonderful, not only the scones but the pairing of chocolate with the berries.

-- 2 cups sifted all purpose flour (sift first then measure)
+- 2 cups all-purpose flour

 - 3 teaspoons baking powder